Exclusive - Advanced Micro Devices mulling breakup, spinoff: sources

 The deliberations are preliminary and no decision has been made, the people said.
 The review highlights Chief Executive Lisa Su's determination to consider every possible option to turn the company around.

-One option under consideration is separating AMD's graphics and licensing business from its server business, which sells processors that power data centres, one of the people said.
+One option under consideration is separating AMD's graphics and licensing business from its server business, which sells processors that power data centers, one of the people said.

 AMD had explored such a move in the past and decided against it, the people said.
 Su, however, who took over as CEO last October, judged that there is merit for the company to at least consider such a possibility again, the people added.
 There is no certainty that a split or spin-off will occur, the people cautioned.